isc-projects/kea/doc/guide/classify.rst

 2. Vendor class options are processed.

-3. Classes with matching expressions and not marked for later evaluation ("on request" or depending on the KNOWN/UNKNOWN builtin classes) are processed in the order they are defined in the configuration; the boolean expression is evaluated and, if it returns true ("match"), the incoming packet is associated with the
+3. Classes with matching expressions and not marked for later evaluation ("on request" or depending on the KNOWN/UNKNOWN built-in classes) are processed in the order they are defined in the configuration; the boolean expression is evaluated and, if it returns true ("match"), the incoming packet is associated with the